intel/cm-compiler/readme.rst

 Introduction
 ============

-The Intel(R) C-for-Media compiler is a new open source compiler that implements CM (C for Media) programming language.
+The Intel(R) C-for-Media compiler is a open source compiler that implements C-for-Media (CM) programming language.
 CM is a new GPU kernel programming language for Intel HD Graphics.

 This document is a starting guide for setting up the development environment, building and using this compiler.